 On your stomach

-It is the less popular position, only 7% of people sleeping on the stomach.
+It is the less popular position, with only 7% of people sleeping on the stomach.
 It is suitable for easing snoring, but that’s all.
 Your neck and spine are not in a neutral position when you sleep on your stomach, and this may cause neck and back pain.
 While you are lying on your stomach, you put pressure on muscles and joints.
 It possibly can lead to numbness, tingling, aches, and irritated nerves.
 If you experience any of these problems, try to find another position.

 Other sleeping positions to mention

-Log – In this position, you are lying on your side, but both arms down.
+Log – In this position, you are lying on your side, but both arms are down.
 15% of people are resting this way.
 This position can help cut down on sleep apnea and can minimize neck and back pain.
 To support your hip, you can place a pillow between your knees.

 Freefall – In this position, you are on your stomach with arms tucked under your pillow.
 7% of people are choosing this cuddling form of sleeping.
 It may seem cozy, but sleeping on your stomach can lead to low back and neck pain.